Museum Park (Miami): History

 From the early 1900s to the mid-1960s, the park had been the location of the Port of Miami, until the port was eventually moved to neighboring Dodge Island in the mid-1960s.
 Once the port moved out to Dodge Island, the land was cleaned up of industrial residue from decades of port trade, and the park was designed, finally opening up in 1976, as Downtown's second large park after Bayfront Park.

 In May 1994, the Omni Loop of the Metromover opened, which brought a Metromover station to the park.
 In 1996, the station was closed due to lack of use.
 In 2013, the station was renovated by CNC Management Group and reopened as Museum Park Station to provide direct access to the art and science museums.

-In early 2019, the park was renamed Maurice A. Ferre Park in dedication to former Miami Mayor Maurice Ferré.
+In early 2019, the park was renamed Maurice A. Ferré Park in honor of former Miami Mayor Maurice Ferré.